 - The amount of time you spend on a waiting list is most often not a factor in how soon you get a liver, with the possible exception of children.

 While you are waiting for a liver, follow these steps:

 - Follow any diet your transplant team recommends.

 - Do not smoke.

 - Keep your weight in the appropriate range.
-Follow the exercise program your doctor recommends.
+Follow the exercise program your provider recommends.

 - Take all medicines prescribed for you.
-Report changes in your medications and any new or worsening medical problems to the transplant team.
+Report changes in your medicines and any new or worsening medical problems to the transplant team.

-- Follow-up with your regular doctor and transplant team at any appointments that have been made.
+- Follow-up with your regular provider and transplant team at any appointments that have been made.